 9. Test Definition (Atomic rules only)

-The test definition of atomic rules describes "what" (parts of) the test subject should be tested (the test target), and what the requirements for those test targets are.
+The test definition of atomic rules describes "what" (parts of) the test subject should be tested (the test target), and the expected behavior for those test targets.
 Instead of a test description, a composed rule has an aggregation definition.

 9.1.
 Applicability

-The applicability section is a required part of an atomic rule.
-It MUST contain a precise description of the parts of the test subject to which the rule applies.
+The applicability section of an atomic rule MUST contain a precise description of the parts of the test subject to which the rule applies.
 For example, specific nodes in the DOM [DOM] tree, or tags that are incorrectly closed in an HTML [HTML] document.
 These are known as the test targets.
 The applicability MUST only use information provided through test aspects of the same rule.
 No other information should be used in the applicability.

-Applicability MUST be described objectively, unambiguously and in plain language.
+Applicability MUST be described objectively, unambiguously, and in plain language.
 When a formal syntax, such as a CSS selector [css3-selectors] or XML Path Language [XPATH], can be used, that (part of the) applicability MAY use that syntax in addition to the plain language description.
 While testing, if nothing within the test subject matches the applicability of the rule, the outcome is inapplicable.

 An objective description is one that can be resolved without uncertainty in a given technology.
-Examples of objective properties in HTML are element names, their computed role, the spacing between two elements, etc. Subjective properties on the other hand, are concepts like decorative, navigation mechanism and pre-recorded.
-Even concepts like headings and images can be misunderstood.
+Examples of objective properties in HTML are element names, their computed role, the spacing between two elements, etc. Subjective properties on the other hand, are concepts like decorative, navigation mechanism, and pre-recorded.
+Even concepts like headings and images can be misunderstood because they can have different meanings in different contexts.
 For example, describing that the rule examines the tag name, the accessibility role, or the element’s purpose on the web page.
 The latter of which is almost impossible to define objectively.
-When used in applicability, these concepts MUST have an objective definition.
+When used in applicability, these concepts MUST have an objective definition within or referenced from the rule.
 This definition can be part of a larger glossary shared between rules.

 The applicability of an atomic rule testing WCAG 2.1 Audio Control: